LIAS-CUHKSZ/lias-cuhksz.github.io/_team/alumni/fangke.md

 **Ke Fang** received his B.Eng. degree from Harbin Institute of Technology and his M.Phil. degree from Beihang University.
 He obtained his Ph.D. degree from Zhejiang University.
 His research interests include Online control and Distributed control systems.

 **Duration:** 2019/09/21 - 2025/03

+**Current Position:** Postdoctoral Researcher at the University of Electronic Science and Technology of China